 Have ready-made questions available

-Any household may have in attic, basement or garage items that reveal further ideas for study.
+Any household may have in the attic, basement, or garage items that reveal further ideas for you to study.

 You can find a Resources Checklist of potential items on my genealogy website at 4Descendants.